 Following strong positive preclinical data, including a simian study in which immunization with INO-5150 generated strong and robust T-cell immune responses, and a murine study in which treatment with INO-5150 induced potent antibody and T-cell responses, Inovio plans to advance its prostate cancer immunotherapy into human trials.
-We intend to initiate a phase I clinical study in the first half of 2015.
+We intend to initiate a phase I clinical study in the second quarter of 2015.

 In 2013, more than 238,000 new cases were diagnosed and over 29,000 men died from prostate cancer in the U.S. alone.
 The development of a new treatment for prostate cancer would be a significant medical advancement given that present treatment options (surgery, radiation and hormone deprivation), while somewhat effective, all carry deleterious side effects and are often not a long-term cure.

 Inovio plans to initiate a phase I clinical trial for INO-5150 in the second quarter of 2015.

 INO-5150 SynCon® prostate cancer immunotherapy